As a NARM therapist, clients often tell me, “This feels different!”

 What Makes NARM Different?

 NeuroAffective Relational Model (NARM) stands apart from other therapy approaches by focusing on agency, present-moment awareness, and the connection between emotions and identity, using the body to heal.
+NARM was designed specifically for complex trauma.
 Unlike other trauma therapies that focus on revisiting the past, NARM helps you explore how past experiences are showing up in your life right now.
-It’s not about analyzing or fixing—it’s about reconnecting with your authentic self.
+It’s not about analyzing or fixing, it’s about reconnecting with your authentic self.
 Instead of seeing survival patterns as something wrong with you, we recognize them as intelligent adaptations to early experiences.
 And rather than the therapist leading the process, NARM trusts your innate wisdom, creating space for curiosity and self-discovery.
 This approach allows healing to unfold naturally, allowing the body and the nervous system to regulate, helping you move from self-blame to self-compassion, from disconnection to connection, and from feeling stuck to embracing your own agency.

 Agency refers to our inherent ability to make choices and take action in our own lives, even in the face of past trauma.
 It’s the recognition that we have the power to shape our experience and create change, regardless of what has happened to us.
 Rather than focusing on what’s wrong or revisiting the past in a way that reinforces powerlessness, NARM helps clients reconnect with their ability to act in the present.
 I trust that each person has an innate wisdom about their own healing journey, and my role is to support self-discovery, not impose a path for the client.
 By fostering curiosity and deep self-inquiry, clients can explore their emotions and experiences in a way that feels safe and empowering.
 This approach allows healing to unfold organically, helping individuals move from survival-based patterns to a greater sense of connection, self-compassion, and personal freedom.